-Any traveling to the Schengen area that needs Schengen visa must provide the proof of Schengen Travel Insurance.
+Anyone traveling to the Schengen area that needs a Schengen visa must provide proof of Schengen Travel Insurance.

 Citizens of the following countries need Schengen visa and therefore need Schengen travel insurance in order to apply for Schengen visa:

-Even though the citizen of many countries such as Canada, USA and UK don’t require Schengen visa for a short stay up to 90 days, it is advisable to purchase Schengen travel insurance.
+Even though the citizens of many countries such as Canada, USA and UK don’t need a Schengen visa for a short stay up to 90 days, it is advisable to purchase Schengen travel insurance.

-In any case, citizens of most countries would need Schengen visa for a stay over 90 days and therefore, would be subject to Europe travel insurance requirements.
+In any case, citizens of most countries would need a Schengen visa for a stay over 90 days and therefore, would be subject to European travel insurance requirements.

 Where can I purchase Schengen Travel Insurance?

 Schengen travel insurance can be purchased from many different places, including many websites.
 However, we recommend Insubuy Schengen Visa Insurance.
-They have been providing Schengen travel insurance from the time requirements came in existence in 2003.
-On insubuy.com, you can easily get instant quotes from multiple products, compare the plans side by side and make an instant purchase online.
+They have been providing Schengen travel insurance since the time the requirements came into existence in 2003.
+On insubuy.com, you can easily get instant quotes from multiple products, compare plans side by side, and make an instant purchase online.
 You can also download your visa letter instantly and take it to the consulate.
-For any questions you have, Insubuy’s U.S. based licensed agents are available at toll-free (866) INSUBUY, seven days a week.
+For any questions you have, Insubuy’s U.S. based licensed agents are available toll-free at +1 (866) INSUBUY.
 For those calling from outside the US, they can be reached at +1 (972) 985-4400.
 You can also connect with them via WhatsApp at +1 (972) 795-1123 or chat on their website.

-Insubuy can provide Schengen travel insurance for visitors or tourists on visitor visa, business travelers on business visa, students on student visa, or group travel insurance for groups of travelers such as organized groups.
+Insubuy can provide Schengen travel insurance for visitors or tourists on a visitor visa, business travelers on a business visa, students on a student visa, or even group travel insurance for groups of travelers such as organized groups.

 What does Europe Travel Insurance typically cover?